idfyed/sample-php-app/README.md

 The code related to Idfyed is located as follows:

-* `/public/*` - URL Handlers implementing the application logics where communication with the Idfyed GO service is defined.
+* `/public/*` - URL Handlers implementing the application logics where communication with the Idfyed service is defined.

 * `src/Idfyed/*` - Wrapper/Helper classes aiding in the communication with Idfyed implementing low level integration